 With a selection of different sized tips, you can get into all of the hard-to-reach places to remove and absorb dirt, sand, and debris.

 ZEISS Mobile Screen Wipes (50ct Box) ($3 at Walmart)

 I keep a couple of these easy-to-use wipes in my bag for cleaning my screen after it gets all sweaty, grimy, and nasty in the parks.
 Best of all, these are available for same-day pickup at Walmart.

-This phone-sized tanning bed uses UV lights to kill the surface bacteria on your phone to keep the germs on your phone from getting you sick.
+This tanning bed uses UV lights to kill surface bacteria on your phone and help eliminate germs so you don't get sick.

 We may earn a commission for purchases using our links.
 Learn more.